CSIRO Publishing Home Books & CDs Journals About Us Shopping Cart

 Communications

 Communications are short reports of urgent research findings, and should not exceed 2000 words and three graphics.
 A short abstract (50-100 words) should be provided at the start of the manuscript.
-The text should not otherwise be broken up into sections; however, an introductory paragraph should provide a general context for the work, explaining its significance, and indicating why it should be of interest to chemists in other areas, while the final paragraph should summarize the major conclusions that can be drawn, pointing to possible future directions.
+The text should not otherwise be broken up into sections; however, an introductory paragraph should provide a general context for the work, explaining its significance, and indicating why it should be of interest to chemists in other areas, while the final paragraph should summarise the major conclusions that can be drawn, pointing to possible future directions.
 A short Experimental section should be included.
-Adequate experimental details, including full characterization of new compounds, should be given as supporting information in the Accessory publication.
+Adequate experimental details, including full characterization of new compounds, should be given as supporting information in the Supplementary Material.
 The submission should be accompanied by a brief statement explaining why urgent publication is merited.

 Return to Index